 The massage itself was wonderful and exactly what this tired pregnant mom ordered.
 The therapist communicated just enough without being overly chatty and made the prenatal massage relaxing and soothing without ever being uncomfortable.
 Next time I want to try out one of their more unique services like the tranquil body cocoon body treatment!

 One of the most family-friendly and budget friendly activities we did all weekend was tubing at Ruidoso Winter Park.
-It’s a park setup specifically for snow tubing and super fun for kids – especially if you’re spoiled like my kiddo and have a dad who pulls you everywhere in the tube.
+It’s a park setup specifically for snow tubing and a great place for kids – especially if you’re spoiled like my kiddo and have a dad who pulls you everywhere in the tube.

 For everyone else, you’ll be doing a good bit of walking from the end of the tubing runs to the bottom of the hill where they have stand-up conveyor belts to take you to the top of the snow hills.
-It’s exhausting but really fun for all ages!
+It’s exhausting but really fun for all ages and one of the top things on our list, especially if you can find a less crowded day!

 A couple of tips for your visit.